DataDog/integrations-core/couch/README.md

 Optionally, provide a `db_whitelist` and `db_blacklist` to control which databases the Agent should and should not collect metrics from.

+If using couch 2.0, add `couch_2` to get stats from each node.

 Restart the Agent to begin sending CouchDB metrics to Datadog.

 ### Validation